100 Notable alumni of

 -

-Leonard Norman Cohen was a Canadian singer-songwriter, poet, and novelist.
-His work explored religion, politics, isolation, depression, sexuality, loss, death and romantic relationships.
-Cohen was inducted into the Canadian Music Hall of Fame, the Canadian Songwriters Hall of Fame, and the Rock and Roll Hall of Fame.
+Leonard Norman Cohen CC GOQ was a Canadian songwriter, singer, poet, and novelist.
+Themes commonly explored throughout his work include faith and mortality, isolation and depression, betrayal and redemption, social and political conflict, sexual and romantic love, desire, regret, and loss.
+He was inducted into the Canadian Music Hall of Fame, the Canadian Songwriters Hall of Fame, and the Rock and Roll Hall of Fame.
 He was invested as a Companion of the Order of Canada, the nation's highest civilian honour.
-In 2011, Cohen received one of the Prince of Asturias Awards for literature and the ninth Glenn Gould Prize.
+In 2011, he received one of the Prince of Asturias Awards for literature and the ninth Glenn Gould Prize.
+In 2023, Rolling Stone named Cohen the 103rd-greatest singer.

 -